 - Describe your best work to differentiate yourself from other applicants.

 - If you're surprised by having not been referred or selected for a position you feel you are fully qualified for, call the hiring specialist to ask why.
 This will help you determine what gaps you may have in your education, experience, or other qualifications.

 Non-profit wilderness employment can also be diverse, including jobs advocating for more wilderness as well as jobs stewarding existing wilderness areas.
 Similar to federal work, while permanent positions, such as program directors, can be advertised at any time.
 Seasonal jobs working for non-profit wilderness organizations are often advertised several months before the upcoming field season and can include trail crew positions, wilderness fellows positions, field monitoring positions, volunteer coordinators, and internships.

-Lots of different non-profit organizations employee people to work in wilderness including through national, state or regional Conservation Corps.
-Organizations like the American Conservation Experience, Student Conservation Association, Montana Conservation Corps, Maine Conservation Corps and Southwest Conservation Corps are AmeriCorps funded and offer 6-10 month seasonal positions including field crew leaders, youth crew leaders and field crew members.
+Lots of different non-profit organizations employ people to work in wilderness directly or through AmeriCorps funded 6-10 month seasonal positions including field crew leaders, youth crew leaders and field crew members.
 Much of the work done by these types of organizations occurs in wilderness or other wildlands.
-All AmeriCorps employees receive student loan payment deferment while employed and a $6000 annual education award (pro-rated based on months of service) that can be put towards furthering your education in wilderness stewardship.
+All AmeriCorps employees receive student loan payment deferment while employed and a $6000 annual education award (pro-rated based on months of service) that can be used to further education in wilderness stewardship.

 - Major Federal recruitments for seasonal positions typically take place in November and again in January/February.
 In November, the Federal agencies often offer online "open houses" to give applicants the opportunity to talk with recruiters and human resources professionals.